IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Control of Activated Materials

 Design of water circuits to operate in this environment are well understood, they are called RAW (RadioActive Water) systems.
 Good experience exists at Fermilab with such systems, and no doubt experienced engineers at J-PARC and KEK have designed and operated such systems as well.
 Procedures for the design and maintenance of our RAW cooling circuit will be adapted from the other laboratories with experience with such systems, these will render highly unlikely, or in the worst case, contain any leaks that might occur.

 Should a leak develop during normal operations, system instrumentation would detect a large leak through water pressure drops.
-Small leaks would probably appear through air contamination of evaporated water containing trace levels of tritium or other products.
+Small leaks can be detected through air monitoring for trace levels of tritium or other products.
 The systems put in place to monitor air exiting the high-radiation areas would pick up this signal.
 This will be discussed in the next section.
 But in any event, the impermeable polyethylene lining of the caverns would contain any leaked water, so there would be no penetration into the rock surfaces.
 Cleanup would occur using standard decontamination procedures.

 Other activated pieces will come from maintenance activities on accelerator components, in particular areas inside the cyclotron that will need to be replaced.
 Best examples are: the extraction septum, the stripper foil assemblies, both internal and external.
 Other pieces, such as the spiral inflector, internal cyclotron probes, and beam line instrumentation are among those that will undoubtedly require service.
 (Beam lost in the central region of the cyclotron will be at too low an energy to cause activation, but the spiral inflector and other central region components will be directly exposed to neutrons produced at the outer extremities of the cyclotron, so are likely to be activated.)